SmartMeshFoundation/Photon/docs/contract_spec.md

-# SmartRaiden Contract Specification version 0.9
+# Photon Contract Specification version 0.9

 ## Overview
-This is our contract specification for SmartRaiden Project, from which you can get information about SmartRaiden Network Construction, including  Requirement, Data Structure, Feature Description, etc, but in this spec there is no trace for off-chain transfer or any description about relevant check features.
+This is our contract specification for Photon Project, from which you can get information about Photon Network Construction, including  Requirement, Data Structure, Feature Description, etc, but in this spec there is no trace for off-chain transfer or any description about relevant check features.

 ## General Requirement
 ### Secure
 #### Channel particpant cannot collude with his partner to steal tokens in TokenNetwork.
-Compared with smartraiden 0.3, we have adopted a new way that is to bond tokens of a specific type into a related contract of TokenNetwork, rather than to keep the old way to create an individual contract for each single channel.
+Compared with photon 0.3, we have adopted a new way that is to bond tokens of a specific type into a related contract of TokenNetwork, rather than to keep the old way to create an individual contract for each single channel.
 You can assume that in our TokenNetwork stores this type of tokens used in all payment channels.
 For such a reason, our contract must make sure that both participants cannot collude with each other to spend more than what they both deposit in the channel.
 Namely, the summed value of their balance proofs should not exceed the amount of tokens deposited in TokenNetwork.
 This is our bottomline for security.

 #### No matter which in a channel provides faulty, fradulent proofs he cannot impair his channel partner's token.
 Due to possibilities that channel participants are able to submit BalanceProofs with faulty, fradulent data, our contract ensures that if anyone in a channel does provide used/fradulent BalanceProofs up to mainchain, it can recognize and identify that proof and provide a remedy mechanism so that channel partner will not get impaired.